crate/crate/docs/sql/statements/copy-from.rst

     COPY t FROM 's3://myAccessKey:mySecretKey@s3.us-east-2.amazonaws.com:443/myBucket/key/a.json' with (protocol = 'https')

-Also, if no credentials are set the s3 client will operate in anonymous mode, see `AWS Java Documentation`_.
+If no credentials are set the s3 client will operate in anonymous mode.
+See `AWS Java Documentation`_.

 Using the ``s3://`` scheme automatically sets the `shared`_ to true.